RishiHub-S/Simulating_Stock_Data/README.md

 IPOs, or Initial Public Offerings is the process of offering shares of a previously private corporation to the public.
 On the first 30 days, IPOs have high volatility and therefore, it is difficult to make decisions on when to enter and exit a market, or even enter the market at all.
 Simple python formulas that can be easily scaled up can be used to find the optimal entry/exit points within a 30 day investment horizon.
 Optimal entry/exit points are periods within an investment horizon that give the highest profit.

 <aside>
-🔗 Check the source code of the program on GitHub.
+🔗 Check the source code of the program in this repository.
 The following details will be based on the code.

 </aside>